 PSYC 33000.
 Cultural Psychology: Philosophical and Theoretical Foundations.
 There is a substantial portion of the psychological nature of human beings that is neither homogeneous nor fixed across time and space.
 At the heart of the discipline of cultural psychology is the tenet of psychological pluralism, which states that the study of "normal" psychology is the study of multiple psychologies and not just the study of a single or uniform fundamental psychology for all peoples of the world.
 Research findings in cultural psychology thus raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
 In this course we analyze the concept of "culture" and examine ethnic and cross-cultural variations in mental functioning with special attention to the cultural psychology of emotions, self, moral judgment, categorization, and reasoning.
 Prerequisite(s): Third- or fourth-year standing.
 Instructor consent required.
 R. Shweder, Autumn.

 PSYC 33165.
 Multidisciplinary Perspectives on Morality.
 The past decade has seen an explosion of empirical research in the study of morality.
 Amongst the most exciting and novel findings and theories, evolutionary biologists and comparative psychologists have shown that moral cognition has evolved to facilitate cooperation and social interactions, and that certain precursors of morality are present in non-human animals.
 Developmental psychologists came up with ingenious paradigms, demonstrating that the elements underpinning morality are in place much earlier than we thought.
 Social neuroscientists have begun to map brain circuits implicated in social decision-making and identify the contribution of specific neuropeptides to moral sensitivity.
 Changes in the balance of brain chemistry, and in anatomical connectivity between specific regions can cause drastic changes in moral behavior.
 The lesson from all this new knowledge is clear: human moral cognition and behavior cannot be separated from biology, its development, and evolutionary history.
 As our understanding of the human brain improves, society at large, and justice and the law in particular, are and will be increasingly challenged.
 The intent of this class is to provide an overview of the current theories and research on morality, and examine this fascinating topic from a range of relevant interdisciplinary perspectives.
 These perspectives include anthropology and philosophy, evolution, development, social neuroscience, psychopathology, and justice and the law.
-J. Decety, Autumn.
+J. Decety, Winter.

 PSYC 34133.
 Neuroscience of Seeing.
 (NSCI 2240).
 This course focuses on the neural basis of vision, in the context of the following two questions: 1.
 How does the brain transform visual stimuli into neuronal responses?
 2. How does the brain use visual information to guide behavior?
 The course covers signal transformation throughout the visual pathway, from retina to thalamus to cortex, and includes biophysical, anatomical, and computational studies of the visual system, psychophysics, and quantitative models of visual processing.
 This course is designed as an advanced neuroscience course for undergraduate and graduate students.
 The students are expected to have a general background in neurophysiology and neuroanatomy.
 PQ: NSCI 20111 or BIOS 24110 or consent of instructor.
 W. Wei, J. Maunsell, M. Sherman, S. Shevell.
 Autumn